DedLigma/test_quest_alt/README.md

 Enter second branch name.
 /p9
 ```
 You can enter them with '/' or without.
-If you entered an incorrect branch or something went wrong, the program will display a message with error information
+If you entered an incorrect branch or something went wrong, the program will display a message with error information.

 After that you just have to wait for the program to complete.